FREQUENTLY ASKED QUESTIONS

 - We will be checking documentation for every individual upon entry.

-- Please be prepared to present your vaccination card (digital vaccination card accepted) or negative test result (72 hours prior to event) with an ID.
+- Please be prepared to present your vaccination card or negative test result (72 hours prior to event) with an ID.
+Accepted forms of both vaccincation cards and negaive test results: physical copies, digital copies and photos of cards/results.

 - Masks are required for all attendees.